 Wheaton’s MFT degree program strives to equip the whole person by offering a unique blend of systemic education, clinical training/supervision, personal and professional development, and spiritual growth, all within a cohort model.
 Relationship is at the heart of all we do, as we believe it is within the context of relationship that we both change and are changed.— Dr. David Van Dyke, Ph.D., Marriage and Family Therapy Program Director

-The POs are as follows:
+The Program Goals are as follow:

 Student Learning Outcomes (SLOs)

 The Wheaton MFT Program’s Student Learning Outcomes (SLOs) are based in the program’s and college’s missions and are organized around equipping students who are clinically competent, have a holistic view of growth within the context of relationship both personally and professionally, care for the underserved, and understand the intersection of faith and systemic thought.

 - SLO1: Students and graduates will demonstrate knowledge of systemic approaches.

 - SLO2: Students and graduates will demonstrate knowledge of the AAMFT Code of Ethics.

 - SLO3: Students and graduates will demonstrate ability to evaluate and apply research.